 Onésimo Teotónio Almeida was born in S. Miguel, Azores, in 1946.
 A graduate from the Portuguese Catholic University, Lisbon, in 1972, he received his M.A.
 (1977) and Ph.D.
 (1980) in Philosophy from Brown University.
-In 1975.
-Professor in the Department of Portuguese and Brazilian Studies, where he was Chair between 1992 and 2003, he also teaches a University Course on Values and Worldviews for the Wayland Collegium.
+Since 1975 he is a Professor in the Department of Portuguese and Brazilian Studies, where he was Chair between 1992 and 2003.
+He also teaches a University Course on Values and Worldviews for the Wayland Collegium.

 He is the author of more than two hundred essays published in various collective volumes and academic journals.
-The founder and editor of Gávea-Brown, a journal specializing in the recording of the Portuguese experience in North America, he is also co-editor of the e-Journal of Portuguese History, as well as of Pessoa Plural, a journal on the works and life of Fernando Pessoa.
-He is co-editor of a book series on Lusophone themes published by Sussex Academic Press, in the United Kingdom.
+The founder and editor of Gávea-Brown, a journal specializing in recording of the Portuguese experience in North America.
+He is also a co-editor of the e-Journal of Portuguese History, as well as of Pessoa Plural, a journal on the works and life of Fernando Pessoa.
+He is a co-editor of a book series on Lusophone themes published by Sussex Academic Press, in the United Kingdom.

 He has received an Honorary Degree from the University of Aveiro, Portugal.
-João M. Brás edited a volume collecting writings on his work: Onésimo: Único e Multímodo (Opera Omnia, 2015) and a book on his works: Identidade, Valores, Modernidade: O pensamento de Onésimo Teotónio Almeida (Gradiva, 2015).
+João M. Brás edited a volume of his collected works: Onésimo: Único e Multímodo (Opera Omnia, 2015) and a book on his works: Identidade, Valores, Modernidade: O pensamento de Onésimo Teotónio Almeida (Gradiva, 2015).

 He teaches a Freshman Seminar "On the Dawn of Modernity" and a graduate course on science during the Portuguese maritime travels of the 15th and 16th centuries.